Rulees/gitopsv2/README.md

 # NEXT STAGE
 1) We have autoscale with IG for every service. and service can talk with each other by nginx /location to upstreams with these services or talk by consul dns without nginx.
+2) Frontend with react
+3) DATABASE postgresql + atlas for creating schema + service to work with this db +